SCM integrations

 GitHub App permission change requests

-On occasion, new features in the CloudBees platform may require updates to permissions in the GitHub App for full functionality.
+On occasion, new features in the CloudBees platform may require updates to core permissions in the GitHub App for full functionality.
 If the CloudBees platform requires a permissions update, all users of the GitHub App:

 • Receive an email notification from GitHub alerting them of the permissions change request.